 A diversity of talent has enriched the dynamism and creativity of the College.
 Financial aid is our response to the urgent need nationwide to identify promise wherever it exists—knowing that it exists everywhere—and to develop it through rigorous liberal arts education.

-The Annual Fund Scholars program advances the College’s commitment to make an Amherst education possible to students of promise by providing direct scholarship support through the Annual Fund.
-At the same time, support for this program increases the Annual Fund’s dollars raised and participation rate, key measures of institutional health.
+The Amherst Fund Scholars program advances the College’s commitment to make an Amherst education possible to students of promise by providing direct scholarship support through the Amherst Fund.
+At the same time, support for this program increases the Amherst Fund’s dollars raised and participation rate, key measures of institutional health.